Toute l’équipe 1001 tasses vous souhaite de très bonnes dégustations ainsi que de très belles fêtes de fin d’année…

 9 • Everything is ready for the next cycle, the impactor can now be unhooked from its rope and ready to be released.

-Diagram of the Great Pyramid of Giza in operation.
+Diagram of the Great Pyramid of Giza in operation, before the shutdown procedure and the draining of the inclined well.

-Ancient Egyptians were the first civilization to master a Solvay-like process for sodium carbonate manufacturing, long before it got reinvented in the 1800's in Europe.
-The key elements of that process is the temperature control of the chemical reactions (the cooling), and the dome shaped plate necessary for the counterflow chemical reactions to occur in an efficient way, and that plate is precisely what is the disc of Sabu.
+It means that ancient Egyptians were the first civilization to master a Solvay-like process for sodium carbonate manufacturing, long before it got reinvented in the 1800's in Europe.
+The key elements of that process is the temperature control of the chemical reactions (the cooling), and the dome shaped plate necessary for the counterflow chemical reactions to occur in an efficient way.
+That counterflow reaction plate is what really is the disc of Sabu.